Shyrelle06/Hello-World/README.md

 hello!

 I like furry dogs and i talk to them sometimes.
-I also love the rainy sesion.
+I also love rainy weather.